-Click Use default communication devices to use default configuration set in the Windows Multimedia Control Panel.
-The administrator needs to instruct users to configure the Windows Multimedia Control Panel to set the default speakers and microphone to a USB headset device:
+- 3. Click Use default communication devices to use default configuration set in the Windows Multimedia Control Panel. - The administrator needs to instruct users to configure the Windows Multimedia Control Panel to set the default speakers and microphone to a USB headset device: - a.

-- a.
 Right-click the Speaker icon in the notifications area of the Windows taskbar and then click Sounds. - b.
-Select and configure the headset's speaker on the Playback tab. - c.
-Select and configure the headset's microphone device on the Recording tab.
+Select and configure the headset's speaker on the Playback tab.